 Non-toxic Insecticides—Both Indoor and Outdoor

-All natural, over-the-counter insecticides are often the easiest and most effective option for completely eliminating a carpenter ant colony.
+Plant-based, over-the-counter insecticides are often the easiest and most effective option for completely eliminating a carpenter ant colony.
 The best approach is to treat both outside and inside your home.
 Non-toxic indoor insecticides can be used as both a repellent and a contact killer.
-Natural outdoor insecticides also work as both deterrents and spot killers.
-For best results, apply non-toxic outdoor pesticides alongside fence lines and your home’s foundation; this will create a repellent barrier to keep ants from entering your home.
+Plant-based outdoor insecticides also work as both deterrents and spot killers.
+For best results, apply non-toxic outdoor pesticides along fence lines and your home’s foundation; this will create a repellent barrier to keep ants from entering your home.
 Treating your entire yard will help to eliminate any active outdoor carpenter ant colonies.